Dental Billing | dental software | Eaglesoft | Dentrix | Curve Hero | OpenDental

 Ready to choose the right software, and keep it up to date?

 We posted a survey for our 100+ employees at Dental ClaimSupport to see what was their favorite dental billing software.
 OpenDental won the vote.
 Dentrix came in a close second.
 Eaglesoft took 3rd, and Curve came in 4th.

 We suggest scheduling a free demo with your top choices.
-We know you need a practice management solution that fits with your practice.
+We know you need a practice management solution that fits your practice.
 Not every dental office is the same, which is why it’s so great that there are plenty of options for dentists to choose from.

-When choosing a new software, we always encourage prospects to do their own research on what would be best for them.
+When choosing new software, we always encourage prospects to do their own research on what would be best for them.
 Each software also has a few different Facebook Groups that you can join to learn more about certain features and questions its users are facing.